 First, focus on creating great content that is worth sharing.
 This could include blog posts, infographics, videos, or anything else that is interesting and informative.

-Make sure your product or service is high quality and newsworthy – this will make it more likely that people will want to write about or mention it.
+Ensure your product or service is high-quality and newsworthy—this will make people more likely to want to write about or mention it.

 3. Utilize all your distribution channels